 Unless the context otherwise requires, "G-III", "us", "we" and "our" refer to G-III Apparel Group, Ltd. and its subsidiaries.
 References to fiscal years refer to the year ended or ending on January 31 of that year.
 For example, our fiscal year ending January 31, 2018 is referred to as "fiscal 2018".
 Vilebrequin, KH1 and KLNA report results on a calendar year basis rather than on the January 31 fiscal year basis used by G-III.
 Accordingly, the results of Vilebrequin, KH1 and KLNA are and will be included in our financial statements for the quarter ended or ending closest to G-III's fiscal quarter.
-For example, in this Form 10-Q for the three month period ended April 30, 2017, the results of Vilebrequin, KH1 and KLNA are included for the three month period ended March 31, 2017.
+For example, in this Form 10-Q for the six-month period ended July 31, 2017, the results of Vilebrequin, KH1 and KLNA are included for the six-month period ended June 30, 2017.
 We account for our investment in KLNA and KH1 using the equity method of accounting.
+The Company's retail stores report results on a 52/53-week fiscal year.